eezstreet/SWATEliteForce/README.md

 - Totally overhauled all weapon classes.
 Weapons are no longer defined in code - instead they can be added in new classes designed by SwatED.
   * This makes it easier to edit and add new weapons.
 New weapons are as easy as adding a new weapon to SEFWeapons.u and adding it to the list of usable weapons in SwatEquipment.ini.
 - The console has been improved.
+- Completely redid all of the campaign progression/unlocks.

 #### MINOR FEATURES / FULL CHANGES ####
 - Removed all CD key checks from the game.
 (They were bugged, and this game can't be purchased legally anymore.)